johnjudeh/breadboard-computer/README.md

 This page showcases a fully functional programmable computer built with breadboards and simple electronics components.
-It was inspired by [Ben Eater's work](https://eater.net/8bit) but adapted based on the what components were readily available.
+It was inspired by [Ben Eater's work](https://eater.net/8bit) but adapted based on what components were readily available.
 Check out my walk-through video to see it in action and give me a star if you enjoy it!

 [![Breadboard Computer Demo](./images/thumbnail.png)](https://www.youtube.com/watch?v=gfXwxyk_Bkw)